Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 11

-In the event that the number of fishing vessels obtaining the Pacific bluefin tuna fishing permits does not reach the limit of the current year, the central competent authority may announce in due course to accept applications, notwithstanding the application deadline prescribed in Article 9.
+In the event that the number of tuna longline fishing vessels with Pacific bluefin tuna fishing permits does not reach the limit of the current year, the central competent authority may announce in due course to accept applications, notwithstanding the application deadline prescribed in Article 9.

 Article 12

-In case of any of the following conditions, the fishery operator may submit the documents as prescribed in Article 9 and apply for the Pacific bluefin tuna fishing permit from the central competent authority, notwithstanding the application deadline prescribed in Article 9:
+In case of any of the following conditions, a fishery operator of a tuna longline fishing vessel may apply to the central competent authority for a Pacific bluefin tuna fishing permit by submitting the documents as prescribed in Article 9, without being subject to the application deadline as prescribed in Article 9:

 Article 13

-In case that a fishery operator is under any of the following circumstances, the issuance of the Pacific bluefin tuna fishing permit to such operator shall be denied:
+In case that a fishery operator is under any of the following circumstances, the issuance of a Pacific bluefin tuna fishing permit for the concerned tuna longline fishing vessel shall be denied:

 Article 14

-A Pacific bluefin tuna fishing permit will be issued to the application approved by the central competent authority.
-The validity period of the permit shall start from the day of issuance to December 31 of the current year, and shall not exceed the validity period of the fishing license.
+A Pacific bluefin tuna fishing permit will be issued to an application approved by the central competent authority.
+The validity period of the permit shall start from the day of issuance till December 31 of the current year, and shall not exceed the validity period of the fishing license.

 Chapter III Management of Catch Tagging and Catch Report